ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Session Management for Interaction Finish Methods {#security-sessions}

-When using an interaction finish method such as `redirect` or `push`, the client instance receives an unsolicited HTTP request from an unknown party.
+When using an interaction finish method such as `redirect` or `push`, the client instance receives an unsolicited inbound request from an unknown party (in most cases over HTTP).
 The client instance needs to be able to successfully associate this incoming request with a specific pending grant request being managed by the client instance.
 If the client instance is not careful and precise about this, an attacker could associate their own session at the client instance with a stolen interaction